panic-sell/equipment-cycle-hotkeys/misc/mod_desc.md

 ## **Limitations**

 - You can only hotkey items/spells equipped to the hands, ammo, and voice slots.
 In particular, you can't hotkey armor.
-- Hotkeys don't track items across upgrades.
-You'll have to rehotkey items you temper or enchant.
+- Hotkeys don't track items across enchantments.
+You'll have to rehotkey items you enchant.
 - When adding a new hotkey in the UI menu, make sure to configure at least one keyset or one equipset before closing the menu.
 Hotkeys with no keysets and no equipsets are discarded.
 - When hotkeying bound equipment, make sure you have the spells equipped instead of their summoned forms.